 - The State Auditor (currently Democrat Beth Wood) will create a system to randomly select a total 4 Democrats, 4 Republicans, and 3 unaffiliated individuals from those lists.
-The unaffiliated members could be Libertarians or Greens.
+The unaffiliated members could be members of a minor party.

 - The commission will draw district lines for the NC House, NC Senate, and North Carolina’s seats in the US Congressional.